thanhtbt/ROLCP/README.md

 In this work, we introduce a fast adaptive algorithm for CANDECOMP/PARAFAC decomposition of streaming three-way tensors using randomized sketching techniques.
 By leveraging randomized least-squares regression and approximating matrix multiplication, we propose an efficient first-order estimator to minimize an exponentially weighted recursive leastsquares cost function.
 Our algorithm is fast, requiring a low computational complexity and memory storage.

 ## Requirement
-Our MATLAB code requires the Tensor Toolbox http://www.tensortoolbox.org/
+Our MATLAB code requires the Tensor Toolbox http://www.tensortoolbox.org/ (which is already attached to this repository.)

-## DEMO
+## Demo
 Quick Start: Just run the file DEMO.m

 ## State-of-the-art algorithms for comparison